 A retaining wall is a structure designed and constructed to resist the lateral pressure of soil, when there is a desired change in ground elevation that exceeds the angle of repose of the soil.
 Retaining walls are used for supporting soil laterally so that it can be retained at different levels on the two sides.
-Retaining walls are structures designed to restrain soil to a slope that it would not naturally keep to (typically a steep, near-vertical or vertical slope).
+Retaining walls are structures designed by an expert retaining wall contractors to restrain soil to a slope that it would not naturally keep to (typically a steep, near-vertical or vertical slope).
 They are used to bound soils between two different elevations often in areas of terrain possessing undesirable slopes or in areas where the landscape needs to be shaped severely and engineered for more specific purposes like hillside farming or roadway overpasses.

 Retaining wall design consideration